2018 – The BUZZ about BEES!

 Membership: Membership is open to anyone over 12 years of age and costs $15 for the calendar year.
 Persons may join the Garden Club at any time during the year.
 A membership card entitles the cardholder to discounts at various garden centres in the area.

-Meetings: General meetings are held on the fourth Wednesday of each month from January through May and from September through November, 7:00-9:00 pm in the St. Rose of Lima Catholic Church, 2191 Townsend Road, Sooke.
-The Annual General Meeting in November is also a Club celebration of the Christmas season.
+Meetings: General meetings are held on the fourth Wednesday of each month from January through May and from September through November, 7:00-9:00 pm at St. Rose of Lima Catholic Church, 2191 Townsend Road, Sooke.
+The November meeting is the Annual General Meeting, followed by a Club celebration of the holiday season.

 Refreshments are available at each general meeting for a small donation.
 Members are encouraged – on a rotating basis – to bring sweets or savouries to these meetings.
 Members are also asked to bring their own cups for tea or coffee.